-When our Compensation Committee set 2018 annual executive compensation in early 2018, it awarded the following time-based and performance-based RSUs to our Chief Executive Officer and our other Named Executive Officers.
+When our Compensation Committee set 2019 annual executive compensation in early 2019, it awarded the following time-based and performance-based RSUs to our Chief Executive Officer and our other Named Executive Officers.
 These RSUs vest in three equal annual installments.
 The performance-based RSUs are subject to a one-year performance metric described below.

-Named Executive Officer Grant Date Value of Performance-Based RSUs(1) Number of Performance-Based RSUs(1) Grant Date Value of Time-Based RSUs Number of Time- Based RSUs Gerald G. Colella \$2,250,000 20,252 \$1,750,000 15,751 John T.C.
-Lee \$ 650,000 5,850 \$ 650,000 5,850 Seth H. Bagshaw \$ 750,000 6,750 \$ 650,000 5,850 John R. Abrams \$ 350,000 3,150 \$ 350,000 3,150 Dennis L. Werth \$ 350,000 3,150 \$ 350,000 3,150
+Named Executive Officer t Date Value of nce-Based RSUs(1) Number of Performance-Based RSUs(1) nt Date Value of ne-Based RSUs Number of Time- Based RSUs Gerald G. Colella \$ 2,250,000 26,564.34 \$ 2,000,000 23,612.75 John T.C.
+Lee \$ 950,000 11,216.06 \$ 700,000 8,264.46 Seth H. Bagshaw \$ 950,000 11,216.06 \$ 700,000 8,264.46 Kathleen F. Burke \$ 400,000 4,722.55 \$ 400,000 4,722.55

-(1) Grant date value of performance-based RSU award and corresponding number of RSUs assuming 100% achievement.
+(1) Grant date value of performance-based RSUs and corresponding number of RSUs assuming 100% achievement.
 Achievement is capped at 150%.

 With respect to performance-based RSUs, our goal is to select a Company financial performance metric that best aligns with our Company objectives.
-Recently, including in 2018, our Company financial performance metric for performance-based RSUs has been adjusted cash flow from operations (defined as net income plus depreciation, amortization and non-cash stock-based compensation and excluding special items set forth in Section 9(c)(i) through (xiv) of our 2014 Stock Incentive Plan) set at varying revenue levels.
-Our Compensation Committee believes this financial metric is an appropriate indicator of how well we manage the operations of our Company.
+Recently, including in 2019, our Company financial performance metric for performance-based RSUs has been non-GAAP cash flow from operations (defined as net income plus depreciation, amortization and non-cash stock-based compensation and excluding any charges or income not related to the operating performance of the Company) set at varying revenue levels.
+Our Compensation Committee believes this financial metric is an appropriate indicator of how effectively we manage the operations of our Company in light of the cyclical nature of the markets we serve as well as providing incentives to continuously improve our financial operating model independent of revenue levels.

-We use RSUs as our form of equity incentive compensation because we believe RSUs help to ensure that our executive officers' interests are aligned with our shareholders' in both a rising and a declining stock market.
+We use RSUs as our form of equity incentive compensation because we believe RSUs help to ensure that our executive officers' interests are aligned with our shareholders' interests in both a rising and a declining stock market.
 We believe RSUs are preferable to options, which have a relatively high accounting cost as compared to their potential value to the executive officer, and are preferable to restricted stock, which gives the executive officer voting and dividend rights prior to full vesting.
 Also, because RSUs are worth more than options on the date of grant, we are able to grant fewer of these as compared to options, resulting in less dilution to shareholders' holdings.